nomisRev/Android-Testing-Build-types-Flavors-and-CI/README.md

 }

 ```
-* Since we defined a release and debug build type, we now have the following `build variants`
+* Since by default a release and debug build type is configured, we now have the following `build variants`
 	* debugDemo
 	* releaseDemo
 	* debugFull